phphaus/bedrock/README.md

 * In order not to expose sensitive files in the webroot, Bedrock moves what's required into a `resources/public/` directory including the vendor'd `wp/` source, and the `wp-content` source.
 * `wp-content` (or maybe just `content`) has been named `app` to better reflect its contents.
 It contains application code and not just "static content".
 It also matches up with other frameworks such as Symfony and Rails.
 * `wp-config.php` remains in the `resources/public/` because it's required by WP, but it only acts as a loader.
 The actual configuration files have been moved to `resources/config/` for better separation.
-* Capistrano configs are also located in `resources/config/` to make it consistent.
 * `vendor/` is where the Composer managed dependencies are installed to.
 * `wp/` is where the WordPress core lives.
 It's also managed by Composer but can't be put under `vendor` due to WP limitations.